State Fair Security Plan Approved, Includes Metal Detectors At Gates

 The “ambassadors” mentioned by Fletcher are on hand simply for de-escalation if needed.

 The metal detectors will be a simple walk through, with no accompanying bag check.
-But because of this change, Fletcher says it will be a slower process walking into the fairgrounds, so people should be aware of that before they arrive and plan for a wait.MORE NEWS: $100K Winning Ticket Sold At State Fair Lottery Booth
+But because of this change, Fletcher says it will be a slower process walking into the fairgrounds, so people should be aware of that before they arrive and plan for a wait.MORE NEWS: Minnesota State Fair Unveils 2021 Commemorative Poster

 Tickets are already on sale for the 2021 State Fair.